 Based on these four documents, further input from the community, and the initial plan presented by SWaN Investors, discussions turned to zoning changes for the area surrounding the hotel and associated properties.
 In 2017, after much debate and years of work by the Planning Commission and its subcommittees, a new zoning overlay district was created by ordinance, called the Promontory Overlay District Ordinance (Article 1313 of the Codified Ordinances of Harpers Ferry).
 This ordinance defines the parameters within which the hotel property may be developed.
 Upon its enactment, the ordinance met with the approval of SWaN Investors, the Town government, and the vast majority of local residents and business owners, marking another historic event for Harpers Ferry and greater Jefferson County.
 As a result, SWaN Investors revised its plans for the future Hill Top House Hotel and debuted a new presentation to the community in April 2018, followed by the beginning of the process for final approval of the hotel complex by the governing and deliberative bodies of the Corporation of Harpers Ferry.
 (Proposed design of future Hill Top House Hotel shown at right.
 This design is loosely based on the 1912 structure.)

-Regular meetings are held between representatives of the Town government and SWaN Investors.
-In addition, a communication protocol has been established between the two entities: the RFI ("Request for Information") process.
+A communication protocol was established between the Corporation of Harpers Ferry and SWaN Investors: the RFI ("Request for Information") process.
 All RFIs are public information and published for review online.
 Click here to access and review a collection of all RFI documents to date.

 Additionally, SWaN Legend's project and design team presented a Ground Level Landscape Enhancement Plan in August, which included the following documents: